 Among the many cybersecurity jobs that companies are hiring for across all industries is the position of cybersecurity specialist.
 Like many roles within the wide-ranging, fast-growing field of cybersecurity, the responsibilities of the cybersecurity specialist can vary greatly depending on the company or organization and its specific needs.

 What Is a Cybersecurity Specialist?

-Cybersecurity specialists — often called information (IT) security specialists or network security specialist among other related job titles — play a central role in securing the information systems of businesses and other organizations.
+Cybersecurity specialists — often called information security specialists or network security specialists among other related job titles — play a central role in securing the information systems of businesses and other organizations.